 Periodically check the condition and tension of the drive belt.
 Inspect the belt for signs of excessive wear (frayed edges, missing cogs, cracks) and excessive looseness.
 Replace the belt if any of these conditions exist.
-See page 220.
+See page 210.

 Always carry a spare drive belt.
-Store the spare belt in the belt holder.
 When placing the belt in the holder, orientate the belt to match the profile of the hood.